What Is A Savings Account? And How Do They Work

 A valid I.D., both for you and your co-account holder if you’re opening a joint account.

 Some money — not a lot of money, necessarily.
 Most institutions require your initial deposit to be around $100.
-But certain financial institutions that have no minimum will allow you to open a savings account or cash account with as little as $1.
+But certain financial institutions that have no minimum will allow you to open a savings investment account or a savings account with as little as $1.

 Online saving accounts can be completed in as little as five minutes, but brick-and-mortar banks can require some paper form filling which can take some time.